Ariana Kukors Said Her Swim Coach Called Her Selfish For Competing In The Olympics

 When she turned 15 years old, Kukors got a cell phone and began texting with Hutchison.

-"He made me feel special' the chosen one in some way, both in and out of the water," she wrote.
+"He made me feel special; the chosen one in some ways, both in and out of the water," she wrote.
 "And I was swimming better than ever."

 One night after practice, while wearing sweatpants with her high school mascot's name printed on the side, Hutchison asked Kukors if she was wearing underwear.
 Kukors replied that she wasn't.
 She was 15 years old.